 Water Science for Maryland, Delaware and the District of Columbia

-October monthly mean streamflow levels were normal at 23 of 33 streamgages in Maryland and Delaware.
-Streamflow was above normal at nine streamgages and below normal at one streamgage.
+December monthly mean streamflow levels were normal at 31 of 33 streamgages in Maryland and Delaware.
+Streamflow was below normal at one streamgage and above normal at one streamgage.

 *A percentile is a value on a scale from 0 to 100 that indicates the percent of a distribution that is equal to or below it.
 A percentile between 25 and 75 is considered normal.
 For example, a groundwater level in the 90th percentile is equal to or greater than 90 percent of the values recorded for that month.